 The two phase transaction with National Indemnity and the transfer of liabilities from the Names have fixed the strategy for the Equitas Group.
 The transaction with National Indemnity transformed the level of resources available to meet any uncertainties and consequently the Board of Equitas believes the prospect of the failure of Equitas to be extremely remote.
-The successful transfer of business means that Names are no longer liable under English and EEA law for any future claims by policyholders on their 1992 and prior business.
+The successful transfer of business means that Names are no longer liable under English law, and in all jurisdictions of the EEA, for any future claims by policyholders on their 1992 and prior business.